Ultrahuman

-Ultrahuman is a Bengaluru based longevity and health-monitoring platform that designs, manufactures and sells the Ultrahuman Ring Air health tracker, Ultrahuman M1 Continuous glucose monitor, pre-release Ultrahuman Home health monitor and related blood testing services like Blood vision.
+Ultrahuman is a health technology company headquartered in Bengaluru, India, that designs, manufactures and sells the Ultrahuman Ring Air smart ring, the Ultrahuman M1 continuous glucose monitor, the Ultrahuman Home indoor monitoring device, and related blood testing services.

-Ultrahuman was incorporated in 2019 by second time entrepreneurs Mohit Kumar and Vatsal Singhal.
-Mohit and Vatsal also co-founded Runnr in the year 2015.
-Runnr later merged with Zomato and eventually became Zomato Food delivery.
+Ultrahuman was incorporated in 2019 by Mohit Kumar and Vatsal Singhal.
+Kumar and Singhal had previously co-founded Runnr in 2015, a food delivery startup that was later acquired by Zomato.

 History

 Ultrahuman was founded by Mohit Kumar and Vatsal Singhal in 2019.

-Mohit Kumar, post his stint at Zomato, took a break to study martial arts at Tiger Muay Thai in Thailand.
-He initially observed athletes using biomarker data across streams such as glucose, HRV, blood markers etc and started designing a platform that the athletes could use to see all the data in one place.

-In January 2021, Ultrahuman launched its app at CES in Los Angeles and Won the 'Best of CES award'.
+In January 2021, Ultrahuman launched its app at the CES in Los Angeles.
 In June 2021, it launched a continuous glucose monitor called Ultrahuman M1 (formerly known as Ultrahuman Cyborg).

-In April 2022, Ultrahuman acquired LazyCo - a wearables IOT company.
-LazyCo built hardware products like an AI-powered smart ring designed to predict and automate daily tasks.
+In April 2022, Ultrahuman acquired LazyCo, a wearables IoT company that had developed an AI-powered smart ring.

-In June 2023, Ultrahuman won the Red Dot award at Berlin for its flagship Ultrahuman Ring Air.
-Ultrahuman has also raised 3 rounds of investments in the year 2020, 2022 and 2024 totalling up to $65 million.
-Ultrahuman claims to be EBITDA profitable and has declared its IPO plans for 2026.
+In June 2023, Ultrahuman won the Red Dot Design Award at Berlin for its Ultrahuman Ring Air.

 2024–2025 developments

-In December 2024 the company announced the Cycle & Ovulation PowerPlug, an optional module for Ring Air that uses biomarker data to estimate fertile windows.
+In December 2024, the company introduced the Cycle & Ovulation PowerPlug, an optional module for Ring Air that uses biomarker data to estimate fertile windows.

-In August 2025 Ultrahuman acquired medical device company viO HealthTech, developer of the OvuCore vaginal temperature sensor, and OvuSense fertility algorithm.
+In August 2025, Ultrahuman acquired medical device company viO HealthTech, developer of the OvuCore vaginal temperature sensor and OvuSense fertility algorithm.
 The acquisition led to the launch of Cycle & Ovulation Pro, a paid version of the cycle tracking module.
-TechCrunch reported that the acquisition provided access to ovulation‑tracking data and allowed the company to offer more advanced cycle predictions by porting the OvuSense algorithm to the Ultrahuman Ring AIR.
+TechCrunch reported that the acquisition allowed the company to offer more advanced cycle predictions by porting the OvuSense algorithm to the Ultrahuman Ring Air.

 In July 2025, Ultrahuman launched Blood Vision, a service that offers blood testing for more than 100 biomarkers and integrates results with data from its wearables.
 Forbes and HLTH reported that the service initially rolled out across 48 US states.

-In June 2025 the company introduced Ultrahuman Home, a device that monitors indoor air quality, temperature, humidity, noise and light.
+In June 2025, the company introduced Ultrahuman Home, a device that monitors indoor air quality, temperature, humidity, noise and light.

+2026

+In February 2026, Ultrahuman announced the Ring PRO, a third-generation smart ring with a titanium unibody construction, a dual-core processor and a stated battery life of up to 15 days.
+The Ring PRO began shipping on 20 June 2026, priced at $479 including a charging case.

+US pre-orders for the Ring PRO opened on 24 March 2026, following clearance from US Customs and Border Protection.
+Ultrahuman had suspended US sales after the US International Trade Commission found that its earlier Ring Air had infringed patents held by rival Oura.

+On 3 September 2026, Ultrahuman announced a $70 million funding round comprising $65 million in equity and $5 million in debt, led by Qualcomm Ventures with participation from Labcorp, Alpha Wave, Blume Ventures, Nexus Venture Partners and Alteria Capital.
+TechCrunch reported that the round valued the company at $365 million, citing a person familiar with the matter.
+Ultrahuman said the funding would support research and development in sensing, on-device AI and health algorithms, and that it was working with Qualcomm on a future ring using Qualcomm silicon.